Français

 Each year, you must pay the seasonal public property occupancy fee to operate the commercial terrace.

-In general, this rent is calculated by multiplying 15 per cent of the area occupied by the terrace on public property by the municipal assessment value per m2, based on the number of days of occupancy.
+This fee is calculated by multiplying 7.5% of the area occupied by the terrace on the public domain by the land value per m², depending on the number of days of occupation.

 Fees